 2011: A solar array is installed atop Fitzpatrick Hall of Engineering

-2013: New LED lighting system in the Purcell Pavilion arena at the Joyce Center reduces energy consumption by 73 percent, saving 469,000 kilowatt hours annually—the equivalent of removing sixty-three passenger cars from the road.
+2013: New LED lighting system in the Purcell Pavilion arena at the Joyce Center reduces energy consumption by 73 percent, saving 469,000 kilowatt hours annually—the equivalent of removing 63 passenger cars from the road.

 2015: The Pope’s encyclical, Laudato Si’, is published, calling us to care for our common home.

-2015: University president, Rev. John Jenkins, C.S.C., responds to Laudato Si' and announces the University’s commitment to reduce carbon emissions by more than half in 2030 and cease burning coal by 2020.
+2015: Then University president, Rev. John Jenkins, C.S.C., responds to Laudato Si' and announces the University’s commitment to reduce carbon emissions by more than half in 2030 and cease burning coal by 2020.

 2017: The Kenmore Solar Array is established in South Bend.